modelscope/data-juicer/DaaR/README.md

 python ./daar/1_centroid/3_syn_ebd.py --model_path ./models/Qwen2.5-7B
 ```

 **Finally**, we obtain the DaaR Probe training data with model-aware labels.
-Before executing this step, you need to sample your actual LLM SFT data to obtain a dataset with the same distribution.
+Before executing this step, you need to sample your actual LLM SFT data to obtain a dataset with the same distribution **for probe training**.
 Then, use the embedding method mentioned above to generate embedding information.
 Place both of these files in the following directory: `./daar/1_centroid/train_data/[models]/[raw_data.jsonl, ebd.npz]`.
 In our study, we selected 5,000 data points that share the same distribution as the SFT data but remain isolated, ensuring both rigor and generalization.

 ```bash
 python ./daar/1_centroid/4_kmeans.py